gloveboxes/Azure-Sphere-Learning-Path/docs/docs_vs_code_iot_central/Lab_1_Visual_Studio_and_Azure_Sphere/README.md

     .handler = AlertLedOffToggleHandler };
 ```

 In the **ButtonPressCheckHandler** function, the alert LED is turned on when button A is pressed.
-A one-shot timer is then set to 1 second by a call to **lp_timerOneShotSet**.
+Then a call is made to the **lp_timerOneShotSet** function to set the timer to 1 second.
+After 1 second, the **AlertLedOffToggleHandler** function is called.

 ```c
 /// <summary>